Checking for understading

 5. Hold students to account

 If students do call out, or deliberately copy another student’s answer, then hold them to account.
-This may invoke a stern word, or a sanction.
-However, students must be aware that this type of behaviour is not acceptable, and the incentive must be strong enough for them not to do it again.
+This may involve a stern word, or a sanction.
+Students must be aware that this type of behaviour is not acceptable, and the incentive must be strong enough for them not to do it again, or you can guarantee they – and others – will.

 This is the most important principle of all.